How to visualize time series data

 What is time series visualization and analytics?

-Time series visualization and analytics are crucial to understanding your data.
-The ability to visualize your time series data and spot trends to track change over time and generate forecasts is essential.
-Time series data can be queried and graphed in dashboards spanning different types of visualization, including line graphs, gauges, tables and more.
+Time series visualization and analytics let you visualize time series data and spot trends to track change over time.
+Time series data can be queried and graphed in line graphs, gauges, tables and more.

 What is a time series chart?